waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Active Hypotheses:**
     - **(from Turn 209957):** The scientist in the Cinnabar Lab will provide a 'replica' fossil or the other, unchosen fossil after being shown a fully-evolved version of the fossil he revived.
     - **(from Turn 209957):** The other fossil (the one you didn't pick) has respawned at its original location, but only after a specific flag is triggered, like re-battling the Super Nerd.
-    - **(from puzzle_solver_agent - Turn 210894):**
-        - **Hypothesis 1 (High Priority):** There is a hidden, one-way passage concealed in a wall on 1F that leads to a different section of the lower floors.
+    - **(from puzzle_solver_agent - Turn 210894) Hypothesis 1 (High Priority):** There is a hidden, one-way passage concealed in a wall on 1F that leads to a different section of the lower floors.
-        - **Hypothesis 2:** A specific, seemingly mundane rock in Mt.
+    - **(from puzzle_solver_agent - Turn 210894) Hypothesis 2:** A specific, seemingly mundane rock in Mt.
 Moon is a disguised ladder that can only be activated by having a Clefairy in the first slot of the party.
-        - **Hypothesis 3:** The Escape Rope item is scripted to function differently within Mt.
+    - **(from puzzle_solver_agent - Turn 210894) Hypothesis 3:** The Escape Rope item is scripted to function differently within Mt.
 Moon, acting as a warp to the central B2F area instead of the cave entrance.
-        - **Hypothesis 4 (Low Priority - Easiest to Test):** One of the ladders that leads to a dead end must be entered and exited a specific number of times (e.g., three times) to change its destination.

 # V. Self-Assessment Findings
 - **(Turn 209210):** Lapsed in immediacy, exhibited confirmation bias, and failed to verify game state after tool use.